wind2sing/aCrawler/README.rst

 Todo
 ----

+* Replace parsel with parselx
+* clean redundant handlers
+* Cralwer's name for distinguishing
+* Use dynaconf as configuration manager
 * Add delta_key support for request
-* Cralwer's name for distinguishing
-* Command Line config support
 * Monitor all crawlers in web
 * Write detailed Documentation
-* Write testing code
+* Testing